Woozi

-Lee Ji-hoon (Korean: 이지훈; born November 22, 1996), better known by his stage name Woozi (우지), is a South Korean singer, songwriter and record producer.
-He is a member of the boy band Seventeen.
-Aside from his work as a soloist and with Seventeen, Woozi has also written for other K-pop artists such as NU'EST W, Ailee, I.O.I and Chanyeol.
+Lee Ji-hoon (Korean: 이지훈; born November 22, 1996), known by his stage name Woozi (우지), is a South Korean singer, songwriter and record producer.
+Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen, the leader of its vocal team, and part of its subunit Hoshi X Woozi.

+In 2022, he made his solo debut with "Ruby".
+Aside from his work as a soloist and with Seventeen, Woozi has also written for other K-pop artists such as NU'EST W, Ailee, and I.O.I.

 Early life

 From a young age, Woozi studied classical music and learned to play the clarinet and other band instruments.
 He successfully auditioned for Pledis Entertainment and met labelmate Bumzu, a frequent collaborator on music production.
 He graduated from Hanlim Multi Art School and subsequently enrolled in Hanyang University.

+In 2022, he enrolled in a Master's degree at Anyang University.

 Career

 2015–present: Debut with Seventeen and solo activities

 On May 26, 2015, Woozi debuted in the self-producing group Seventeen with the single "Adore U".
 He helped write and produce every track on their debut extended play (EP) 17 Carat.
-He has since become Seventeen's main producer, alongside singer and songwriter Bumzu, and is currently credited for writing over 80% of the group's discography.
+He has since become Seventeen's main producer along with Bumzu and is credited for writing over 80% of the group's discography as of January 2019.

 Shortly thereafter, Woozi began writing for other artists as well.
 In 2016, he and Ailee wrote lyrics for her collaboration with Eric Nam, "Feelin'".
 In 2017, Woozi wrote the last single released by the project group I.O.I, "Downpour", whose lyrics received praise.
-Later that year, he gifted the song "지금까지 행복했어요" to South Korean singer Baekho of boy band NU'EST W, which was featured in the group's first EP W, Here.
+Later that year, he gifted the song "Thankful for You" (지금까지 행복했어요) to labelmate Baekho of NU'EST W, which was featured in the group's first EP W, Here.
 Woozi became a full member of the Korea Music Copyright Association in 2019.
-On October 15, 2019, Woozi released the song "Miracle" for the soundtrack of the drama The Tale of Nokdu.
+On October 15, 2019, Woozi released the song "Miracle" for the soundtrack of the television series The Tale of Nokdu.

-In 2021, he worked with fellow Seventeen member Hoshi on his new song "Spider", which debuted at number five on the Billboard World Digital Song Sales chart.
+In 2021, he worked with fellow Seventeen member Hoshi on the latter's song "Spider", which debuted at number five on the Billboard World Digital Song Sales chart.
 That year, Woozi won Best Producer at the 6th Asia Artist Awards, becoming the youngest recipient of the accolade in the show's history.
-On January 3, 2022, Woozi released his first mixtape, Ruby.
-Its lead single, the first track he wrote entirely in the English language, reached number one on iTunes charts in at least 18 different regions, including Chile, Mexico, Indonesia, and the Philippines.
+He released his first mixtape, Ruby, on January 3, 2022.
+Its lead single, the first track he wrote entirely in the English language, reached number one on iTunes charts in at least 18 different regions, including Chile, Mexico, Indonesia, and Philippines.

+On January 26, 2024, Woozi officially released the song "What Kind of Future" as a birthday gift to his late friend Moonbin, who had died the previous year.

+On February 19, 2025, Pledis Entertainment announced that Woozi would be debuting in a sub-unit alongside Hoshi as Hoshi X Woozi, with the release of a single album titled Beam on March 10.